-79. Remuneration paid in the form of profit sharing and/or bonus payments and the reasons for the said bonuses and/or profit-sharing being awarded
+79. Remuneration paid in the form of profit sharing and/or bonus payments and the reasons for the said bonuses and/or profit sharing being awarded

-During the 2018 financial period, no remuneration was paid in the form of profit sharing and/or bonus payments.
+During the 2019 financial period, no remuneration was paid in the form of profit sharing and/or bonus payments.

-80. Compensation paid or owed to former executive directors concerning contract termination during the financial year
+80. Compensation paid or owed to former executive board members concerning contract termination during the financial year

-During 2018, no compensation was paid, nor is it owed to any former executive director regarding contract termination.
+During 2019, no compensation was paid, nor is it owed, to any former executive board member due to contract termination.